restoreddev/phpapprentice/chapters/classes-visibility.md

 }
 ```

-In class "Smartphone", the "caller" property is accessible because the parent class
+In class `Smartphone`, the `caller` property is accessible because the parent class
-has it marked as "protected".
-However, "Smartphone" cannot access the "number" property
+has it marked as `protected`.
+However, `Smartphone` cannot access the `number` property
 because it is still listed as private.
 ```php
 class Smartphone extends Phone3